+Foundation: Note spending from your foundation (if applicable).

-Foundation & Corporate Community Affairs: Combine spending from your foundation (if applicable) and your Corporate Community Affairs (or similarly named) department.
-If you have only a foundation or only a Corporate Community Affairs office, enter that data in this column.
+Corporate Community Affairs: Note your Corporate Community Affairs (or similarly named) department.

 All Other Groups: Use this column for costs incurred by offices, regions, business units, or groups outside the corporate headquarters giving office and the foundation (in other words, from budgets not included in the category above).